1:1 Initiative Info For Students/Parents

 Are there issues if students have unlimited access to the internet?

 The iPad has security features and filtering intended to protect and prohibit students from accessing inappropriate materials on the internet.
 This security and filtering applies to school, home, and other networks, such as public libraries, restaurants, and airports.

 What if the student doesn’t have internet access at home?

 Students can still use the device without the internet.
-Textbooks and many assignments will be accessible without an internet connection.
-Resources are downloaded on the device and available offline.
+Textbooks and many assignments may be accessible without an internet connection.
+Some resources are downloaded on the device and available offline.
 Also, school libraries will have the availability of a wireless hotspots to check out when appropriate.

 When can students access the school’s internet Wi-Fi capabilities?

 The school’s Wi-Fi is always on.
 Students can access it whenever they are on campus or from parking lots nearest to the school building.
 Please adhere to all social distancing protocols if using FUSD Wi-Fi on site.

 Does this 1:1 initiative eliminate the need to bring textbooks home?

 No. This program does not eliminate textbooks; however, using technology to the fullest extent will reduce the number of printed textbooks being used.
 This is determined on a course-by-course basis.